Hamilton County Sheriff’s Office

-The Division offers an Adult Education Program addressing the needs of the incarcerated adult learner, whose skills range from illiteracy to some college.
-The voluntary program serves approximately 450 inmates a year.
+The Division offers an Adult Education Program addressing the needs of the incarcerated adult learner, whose skills range from illiteracy to college level classes.
 Hamilton County is the only Sheriff’s Office in Ohio to offer final GED Testing on-site for qualifying students.
-The Division also offers the MANA program (“Mentoring Against Negative Actions”), which is a program designed to help young men become responsible grown men.
-The magnitude of the community’s financial investment in providing adequate detention facilities requires the responsible utilization of all resources.
+The Division also offers the “Mentoring Against Negative Actions” program, which is designed to help young men become responsible grown men.
 The Jail Service Division recognizes their responsibility and obligation to maintain a safe and secure environment for those individuals committed to the Division’s care and custody.

 Alcoholics Anonymous/Narcotics Anonymous Counseling

-The amount of offenders being incarcerated that have addiction problems is staggering.
-In order to combat this problem, the Hamilton County Sheriff’s Office partners with Alcoholics Anonymous and Narcotics Anonymous to provide ongoing support to the inmate population.
+Addiction among those incarcerated is a significant challenge.
+In order to combat this problem, the Hamilton County Sheriff’s Office has partners with Alcoholics Anonymous and Narcotics Anonymous to provide ongoing support to the inmate population.

 The Hamilton County Sheriff’s Office partners with the non-profit organization “Transforming Jail Ministries”, which has hundreds of volunteers who provide religious services for every religious denomination.

-Based on the sheer amount of repeat offenders housed at the Justice Center, the Jail Services Division has partnered with the Hamilton County Commissioners Re-entry program so that incarcerated inmates can be transitioned into society more quickly and be better equipped to face the challenges of returning to society.
-When an inmate has approximately 75 percent of his sentence remaining, they can be assigned to the “Reentry unit”.
+The Jail Services Division has partnered with the Hamilton County Commissioners’ Re-Entry program so that incarcerated inmates can better transition into society more quickly and be better equipped to face the challenges of returning to society.